Differences Between DROP and TRUNCATE in SQL

-As we have seen a brief introduction about DROP and TRUNCATE in SQL.
-We will now explore the difference between DROP and TRUNCATE in SQL.
+DROP and TRUNCATE in SQL are used to delete the data or information from the tables in DBMS.
 The major differences between these two devices are elaborated in the table provided below:

 DROP in SQL